 - Tertiary colors – Colors like red-orange, blue-purple, and blue-green, which are created by mixing a primary color and a secondary color.

 Through the color wheel, you can leverage the rules of color harmony to come up with good color combinations.
+The simplest theory of color harmony is the rule of 3 colors.

 For example, if you want blue to be the main color of your infographic, you can use different types of palettes to end up with different colors that go well together.
 Below are a few examples of these palettes.